Embird Embroidery Software

 Satin Border

-Vector contour for border of above design can be obtained by direct conversion of Mesh object and its opening (hole) into Outline Objects .
-Thus we avoid of digitizing border contour anew.
+The vector contour for the border of the above design can be obtained by directly converting the Mesh object and its opening into Outline Objects.
+Thus, we avoid digitizing the border contour anew.

-Select Mesh object and use main menu > Convert > Fill, Mesh & Sfumato > Create Outlines command.
-This will preserve the mesh object and create new outline objects - one for outer contour and one for the hole.
+Select the Mesh object and use the main menu > Convert > Fill, Mesh & Sfumato > Create Outlines command.
+This will preserve the mesh and create new outline objects - one for the outer contour and one for the hole.

 Overlock

-There are multiple ways of how to create satin borders in Studio NEXT.
-Some of them are: Column objects , Autocolumn mode of Plain Fill objects , Satin mode of Outline objects .
-We will use yet another method in our example - Overlock mode of Outline objects , because it is probably the simpliest one.
-Samples are distributed evenly along the contour, we can control their distribution (cell path) to some degree and samples are optimized for sewing seamlessly at low stitch density and without underlay.
+There are multiple ways to create satin borders in Studio NEXT.
+Some of them are: 1. column objects, 2. autocolumn mode of plain fill objects, and 3. satin mode of outline objects.
+We will use yet another method in our example: 4. overlock mode of outline objects, because it is probably the simplest.
+Samples are distributed evenly along the contour, and we can control their distribution to some degree.
+The samples are optimized for sewing seamlessly at low stitch density and without underlay.

-Select new outline objects obtained after conversion, invoke the Parameters window and switch outlines to Overlock mode .
-Select required overlock sample and generate stitches for these outlines.
+Select the new outline objects obtained after conversion, invoke the Parameters window, and switch the outlines to Overlock mode.
+Select the required overlock sample and generate stitches for these outlines.
 Please note that many Overlock samples are not satin.
-In following examples the overlock sample #26 was used.
+In the following examples, overlock sample #26 was used.

 Freestanding Lace - Mesh object converted to outlines